high54/Fruits.JS/README.md

 # Fruits.JS
-Fruits is a JavaScript library that has peach !
+Fruits is a JavaScript library for building user interfaces that has peach !